moikle/Phi/README.md

 studying and quantifying consciousness.
 Its centerpiece is Phi, Tononi’s mathematical quantifier [1, 2].

-# How we calculate Phi
+# Issues in calculating Phi

 In calculating Tononi Phi values, three major issues arise